patrick-huynh/ray-tracing/README.md

 # Ray Tracing
-A simple ray tracing program.
+A simple ray tracing program in C++.